 IMPORTANT – if you learned about KohFounders via a referral, social media or other means outside of AngelList please note it in your application.

-KohFounders is my angel vehicle focused on emerging ecosystems.
-I focus on mission driven entrepreneurs in industries including healthcare tech, ag tech, ed tech, fin tech, prop tech, climate tech, logistics and transportation.
+KohFounders is my formation stage vehicle focused on emerging ecosystems.
+I focus on mission driven entrepreneurs.

 -100% have raised outside capital